 VINCI companies have acquired substantial expertise in meeting a variety of environmental standards, including HQE, BREEAM® and LEED®.
-In 2016, they delivered 305 certified projects, of which 36 BREEAM® projects and 29 LEED® projects involving both new and refurbished buildings for a total of $\notin$ 2.9 billion.
-Since 2010, these certification labels have been awarded to 2,441 projects amounting to $\notin$ 23.8 billion.
+In 2016, they delivered 305 certified projects, of which 36 BREEAM® projects and 29 LEED® projects involving both new and refurbished buildings for a total of €2.9 billion.
+Since 2010, these certification labels have been awarded to 2,441 projects amounting to €23.8 billion.
 VINCI Construction France renovated a 1950s building in Paris that was once the head office of Euler Hermes.
 This 12,000 sq. metre office building received environmental certification from three organisations - meeting the standards HQETM Renovation Excellent, BREEAM® Europe Commercial 2009 Very Good and LEED® Core & Shell 2009 Gold - and was awarded the Effinergie Renovation Energy Efficient Building label.
 It is one of some 100 developments of the Blue Fabric sustainable construction brand of VINCI Construction France since the launch of the brand.
 In 2016, the L'Echo building in Villeurbanne, France was one of the first to be awarded the new BBCA label for low-carbon buildings (Bâtiment Bas Carbone).
-VINCI Immobilier delivered Be Open, the linchpin in the new office space and 600 sq. metres of shops is one of the first commercial properties in France to comply with the country's 2012 thermal regulations (RT 2012).
+VINCI Immobilier delivered Be Open, the linchpin in the new office complex located within the Paris Rive Gauche development in France.
+This commercial building covering 8,670 sq. metres of office space and 600 sq. metres of shops is one of the first commercial properties in France to comply with the country's 2012 thermal regulations (RT 2012).
 It meets HQE, BREEAM® Very Good and Effinergie+ certification standards.

-2.2 Resource conservation and the circular economy
+Resource conservation and the circular economy